 Since children spend so much of their day at school, integrated pest management provides an opportunity to create a safer learning environment-to reduce children's exposure to pesticides as well as eliminate pests.
 EPA is encouraging school officials to adopt IPM practices to reduce children's exposure to pesticides.
-Two other resources that the EPA recommends for schools are: STOP School Pests and iSchool Pest Manager.
+Two other resources that the EPA recommends for schools are: STOP School Pests and ISChool Pests and <a